Auckland Writers Festival

 Auckland Writers Festival Waituhi o Tāmaki is the largest annual literary festival in New Zealand since 1999.
 It has about 200 public events each year featuring local and international writers as guests.

-History and staff
+History

 The inaugural festival was in May 1999.
 Founding trustees were writers Stephanie Johnson and the late Peter Wells (1950–2019).
 Since 2008 the festival has been a registered charitable trust under the name Auckland Writers & Readers Festival Charitable Trust.
 The trusts purpose is that it celebrates the work of writers, promotes literacy, a positive public profile for New Zealand writers, ideas and intellectual debate, literature which supports and reflects the partnership ideal of the Treaty of Waitangi, and encourages international understanding.
 By 2018 it was being described as the 'largest literary showcase in New Zealand'.

-Anne O'Brien joined the festival in 2011 as director.
-In 2012 there were four core members and the General Manager was Anne Rodda.
-The current team include Anne O'Brien, Festival Director (Kaiurungi); Lisa Morton, Business Manager (Kaiwhakahaere Pakihi); and Bridget van der Zijpp, Programme Manager (Kaiwhakahaere Hōtaka).

 2018 Auckland Writers Festival

 Over 75,000 people attended this festival.
 There were events featuring Jeff Tweedy, Kate Raworth, Antony Beevor, and John Boyne.
 Another part of the programme was The New 90, talking with writer Renee Hollis who interviewed 120 New Zealanders over 100 years old for Keepers of History.
 The Festival Gala Night – True Stories Told Live: Under Cover event gets writers in seven minutes to deliver a 'true story without scripts or props' in 2018 this featured people from England, Ireland, India, South Africa, the US, and New Zealand including Susie Boyt, Lisa Dwan, Gigi Fenster (South Africa/NZ), Alex Ross, Damon Salesa, Tom Scott, Shashi Tharoor, and Jenny Zhang.

 in 2018 the Festival established the Mātātuhi Foundation, which provides grants to support and promote New Zealand writers and literacy.